govinsprabhu/Advanced_line_dectection/writeup_template.md

    * Divide the image into two halves for left and right lanes, ignore some portion of left inorder to avoid the misidentification of divider as the line
    * Divide the image into different boxes according to y coordinates
    * In each box, find the non-zero pixels in the box for corresponding left and right side and add them to the list
-   * Find all the x and y coordinates for left and the right side plane
+   * Find all the x and y coordinates for left and the right side plane from the list

-Second function `fit_polynomial(binary_warped)` uses the above method to get the pixels and fit it into the pixels.
+Second function `fit_polynomial(binary_warped)` uses the above method to get the pixels and fit it into the line.
 Brief steps
    * Get the left and right x, y pixels from `find_lane_pixels(binary_warped)` method
    * Fit those in np.polyfill method to get the coefficients for the second-degree polynomial
    * Calculate the x coordinate using the coefficient and y (calculated using np.linespace method)